dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains x             == [F] a T(x,G)
             | F and G contain x             == c [T(x,F)] a T(x,G)

 This design is robust and independent of user definitions.
-However, it isn't optimal for conditional behaviors where we select one branch to apply.
-In those cases, we might produce unnecessary closures.
-So we may need to extend our rewrite rules for a few known special cases, or rely upon a compiler and optimizer to eliminate unnecessary closures, or simply hand-optimize those cases.
-We might also tweak the algorithm `T` to work nicely with partial programs, and partial extractions.
-Regardless, use of named locals are convenient for use cases involving sophisticated data shuffling or ad-hoc closures.
+It could be extended, perhaps with lightweight support for tuples, or `\[x]` for implicit inlining of `x`.

+Unfortunately, this is not optimal for conditional behaviors: we might naively copy `x` and bind it into each branch of the conditional behavior, rather than leaving `x` on the stack where exactly one conditional path will access it.
+Copying, in turn, could hinder linear references and in-place mutations.
+This could be mitigated by specializing the projection for a common set of conditional behaviors, or by subsequent optimization.
+But for the short term, we can hand-optimize data plumbing for conditional behaviors.

-*Aside:* Named locals were, at least to me, the first convincing proof that sufficiently advanced *Projectional Editing* is a viable alternative to sophisticated built-in syntax.
+Despite those caveats, there are contexts where support for named locals will certainly prove more convenient than explicit data shuffling (swap, tuck, etc.) on the stack.
+Named locals were, at least to me, the first convincing proof that sufficiently advanced *Projectional Editing* is a viable alternative to sophisticated built-in syntax.

+### Infix and Prefix Operators

+Infix and prefix expression of operations can be convenient insofar as they reduce explicit nesting and contribute to concision, legibility, and familiarity.
+Thus, this may be worth pursuing in as an editable projection over Awelon code.

+As an example of utility, a concise projection of lists using two operators:

+        , B == [B] cons
+        .   == [null] cons
+        [1,2,3.] == [1 [2 [3 [null] cons] cons] cons]

+For projections with singular operators, we basically have two options:

+        A + B == [A] [B] plus           (infix)
+          + B ==     [B] plus           (prefix)

+In context of Awelon, I've found it useful to favor prefix operators where feasible.
+This allows a more flexible dataflow from left to right, enabling *Named Local Variables* defined in `A` to bind over the operator.
+So we either have `[1 \x x] [x] plus`, which is probably an error, or `1 \x x [x] plus`, which is what we'd expect.
+The list projection above and *Monadic Programming* below both use prefix operators.

+The cost of operators is complicated *precedence* and *associativity*.
+If we have more than two or three operators, we'll need a table to track everything.
+And we'll want those parentheses for cases that violate precedence, like `(x + x) * y`, so we might be escaping annotations (via `#(anno)` or similar).

+*Aside:* A weakness of Awelon is that we cannot *overload* words or operators.
+We can mitigate this with context-dependent projections (specialize syntax to the problem) or by targeting broadly useful intermediate data structures (free algebras, etc.).

 ### Namespaces